 Breathing while doing the breaststroke is easy because the head is in a neutral position above water when inhaling, thus leading to fewer difficulties in comparison with other swimming strokes.

-If you are a recreational swimmer and keep your head above water at all times, you can obviously breathe without constraints.
-But nevertheless it can be interesting to adopt a breathing pattern similar to the one used by competitive swimmers.
+If you are a recreational swimmer and keep your head above water at all times, you can naturally breathe without constraints.
+But it can be interesting to adopt a breathing pattern similar to the one used by competitive swimmers.

 Fitness and Competitive Swimmers